Recent advances in perturbative QCD at high density: Thermodynamic quantities

-where CT$_j[\Gamma]$ denotes a set of counterterms that remove all divergences at the integrand level, so that the expression inside the parentheses becomes locally finite in $D=4$ dimensions.
+where CT$_j[\Gamma]$ denotes the counterterms that remove all divergences at the integrand level, so that the expression inside the parentheses becomes locally finite in $D=4$ dimensions and can thus be integrated numerically.

-Moving forward, step (iii) of the thermal LTD pipeline consists of two separate analytic computations, corresponding to the two terms of eq.~\eqref{eq:R}.
-For the finite expression in the parenthesis, one evaluates all temporal momentum integrals using the Residue theorem, while the (lower-loop) divergent integral is performed in its entirety in $D=4-2\varepsilon$ dimensions.
-What then remains is step (iv), the evaluation of the spatial integrations in the finite term, which typically involves some trivial angular integrals and a number of nontrivial integrations that are approached with Monte-Carlo methods.
+Moving forward, step (iii) of the thermal LTD pipeline consists of two separate analytic computations, one for each of the two terms of Eq.~\eqref{eq:R}.
+For the finite expression in the parenthesis, one evaluates all temporal momentum integrals using the Residue theorem, which amounts to the step referred to as "LTD" in the vacuum context \cite{Catani:2008xa}.
+The remaining divergent integral in Eq.~\eqref{eq:R} is on the other hand either renormalized away using a suitable scheme (or resummed into EFT contributions in the case of IR divergences), or performed in its entirety within dimensional regularization in $D=4-2\varepsilon$ dimensions.
+The removal of poles in physical quantities then proceeds via standard vacuum renormalization together with resummations implemented within the EFT.

+What remains at this point is step (iv), i.e.~the evaluation of the spatial integrations in the finite term, which typically involves some trivial angular integrals and a number of nontrivial integrations that are approached with Monte-Carlo methods.
 We refrain from a technical description of these details, but refer the interested reader to the recent PhD thesis of Kaapo Seppänen \cite{KSPhD}.